dirac-institute/sorcha/docs/advanced.rst

     Only one of these filters may be implemented at once.

-Specifying Alernative Versions of the Auxiliaryy Files Used in the Ephemeris Generator
+Specifying Alernative Versions of the Auxiliary Files Used in the Ephemeris Generator
 -----------------------------------------------------------------------------------------

 For backwards compability and to enable new version of the files to be run as well, users can override the default filenames and download locations of the :ref:`auxiliary files<auxfiles>` used by ``Sorcha``'s bult-in :ref:`ephemeris generator<ephemeris_gen>`.
 These :ref:`configs`:: variables are added to a new auxiliary ([AUXILIARY]) section::